AndrewAubury/AndrewAubury/README.md

 I am passionate about open source projects and I enjoy contributing to them in my spare time.
 In the past, I have worked on a variety of projects, including a PHP web application and a Java command-line tool.

-In my professional life, I currently work as a support engineer at GitLab.
+In my professional life, I currently work as a SOC engineer at Cloudflare.
 I am always looking for new challenges and opportunities to learn and grow as a programmer.
 I believe that collaboration and sharing knowledge are key to success in the tech industry, and I try to embody these values in my work :nerd_face:

 ## Connect with me